tjdwill/cpp-notes/Qt/install-no-account.md

 ### CMake

-CMake has Qt-specific settings, so follow [the Qt documentation instructions](https://doc.qt.io/qt-6/cmake-manual.html) ([for Qt5](https://doc.qt.io/qt-5/cmake-get-started.html)).
+CMake has Qt-specific settings, so follow [the Qt documentation instructions](https://doc.qt.io/qt-6/cmake-manual.html) ([here for Qt5](https://doc.qt.io/qt-5/cmake-get-started.html)).
 The most important part, however, is the setting of the `CMAKE_PREFIX_PATH` variable.
 This can be done in `cmake -D` invocations or set as an environment variable.
 If the latter, the command would be

 ```bash
 $ export CMAKE_PREFIX_PATH=<Qt install directory>/<Qt version>/<architecture>